CraftAcademyLabs/ca_course/week3/portfolio_challenge/2_styling_and_content.md

 }
 ```

 Before we commit our changes, there is one more detail to consider.
-Every time we run the `start` or `build` script, css will be compiled into a file named `tailwind.css` (note the differance in file names, we have `tailwind.src.css` where we can add our custom css classes, but the application will use `tailwind.css` at runtime).
-We want to exlude that file from version control.
+Every time we run the `start` or `build` script, css will be compiled into a file named `tailwind.css` (note the difference in file names, we have `tailwind.src.css` where we can add our custom css classes, but the application will use `tailwind.css` at runtime).
+We want to exclude that file from version control.

 Modify your `.gitignore` and add the following line:
 ```